Transformative-AI/james/FinalProject/README.md

 This Final Project Directory is split into 3 folders.
 1. ReferenceModels -- Contains Assignments that possibly help inform/design my FinalsModels
 2. FinalModels -- Contains 2 Folders with all models and documentation for models trained and models deployed.
-  1. FinalDocumentation -- Contains Various Notebooks detail methods for refining my Models
-  2. FinalDeployable -- Contains (pkl,h5,pth,keras,etc.) files that store trained models, weights, and scalars used in the HuggingFace Deployment.
+  --1.
+FinalDocumentation -- Contains Various Notebooks detail methods for refining my Models --2.
+FinalDeployable -- Contains (pkl,h5,pth,keras,etc.) files that store trained models, weights, and scalars used in the HuggingFace Deployment.
 3. DataHelpers -- This folder contains the python scripts used to gather, transform, and pre-preprocess data, data sets, and data structures.
+4. Datasets -- csv files structured and organized for specific tasks and needs